The Bankrate promise

 - Insurance: Even if the co-owner doesn’t use the car, they will likely need to be on the insurance policy.
 This can mean higher costs for both involved.

-How to choose between co-signing and co-owning a car
+How to choose between co-signing vs. co-owning a car

 The main difference between co-borrowers and co-signers is the level of investment in the loan.